prg.528.research_interrupted.webp

 Garage School of Medicine: Community Apothecary (workshop)

 Garage School of Medicine invites you to a community apothecary workshop and lunch hosted in and around BAK.
-Over the Fellowship for Situated Practice, the Garage School of Medicine (consisting of Kari Robertson and Santiago Pinyol) has explored alternative ways to understand health, wellness, and resilience through practices of radical herbalism, deep medicine, and community care.
-Join them for a session of conversation, hands-on study, and eating together.
+Over the Fellowship for Situated Practice, the Garage School of Medicine (Kari Robertson and Santiago Pinyol) has explored alternative ways to understand health, wellness, and resilience through practices of radical herbalism, deep medicine, and community care.
+Join us for a session of conversation, hands-on study, and eating together.

-NB: Please bring to the session a home remedy from your own context or any ingredient that supports you and/or your community.
+Please bring to the session a home remedy from your own context or any ingredient that supports you or your community.
 This can be, for example, a herb, fruit, spice, or a pill.
-If you do not have a home remedy in mind, it could also be a plant that is otherwise significant for you.
+If you do not have a home remedy in mind it could also be a plant that is otherwise significant for you.

 Courtesy: Garage School